The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 How Effective are Ultrasonic Mice Repellent Devices?

-When first activated the sound waves can apparently startle the mice but if your home is a cozy spot to stay in they’ll be determined to be tough and continue to go about their business in the hope that the noise is only temporary.
+When first activated, the sound waves can startle the mice, but if your home is a cozy spot to stay in, they’ll be determined to be tough and continue to go about their business in the hope that the noise is only temporary.

-However, in a similar manner to our reactions against a neighbor’s unceasing burglar or car alarm, there are claims that the crafty mice can get used to putting up with the noise or devise new routes to your larder that take them around the unit’s range.
+However, similar to our reactions against a neighbor’s unceasing burglar or car alarm, there are claims that the crafty mice can get used to making noise or devise new routes to your larder that take them around the unit’s range.

 To combat this behavior, many repeller units have more than one wave of sound and use alternating frequencies to prevent the mice from adapting to the constant noise.

-With perseverance manufacturers confidently claim that your mouse problem should have a satisfactory outcome.
-However, if you stop using the unit there is nothing to stop a new family of mice deciding to take up residence particularly if you've forgotten to seal up any tiny gaps in the brickwork or around pipes.
+With perseverance, manufacturers confidently claim that your mouse problem should have a satisfactory outcome.
+However, suppose you stop using the unit.
+In that case, there is nothing to stop a new family of mice from taking up residence, mainly if you’ve forgotten to seal up any tiny gaps in the brickwork or around pipes.

-Many units have a warranty that lasts for up to three years so your ultrasonic mouse repeller should provide plenty of good service.
+Many units have a warranty lasting up to three years, so your ultrasonic mouse repeller should provide plenty of good services.

-As an added bonus, all of the ultrasonic repeller units state they are suitable for scaring other pests such as spiders, fleas and cockroaches.
+As a bonus, all ultrasonic repeller units state they are suitable for scaring other pests such as spiders, fleas, and cockroaches.

-To deter pests such as gnats and houseflies the unit should be plugged into a socket that's between thirty and fifty inches above the floor.
+The unit should be plugged into a socket between thirty and fifty inches above the floor to deter pests such as gnats and houseflies.
 Therefore multipurpose units can always be useful even after your mice have left.

 Having your home invaded by a plague of mice can be worrying as they can spread diseases such as hantavirus as they scamper about your food and kitchen utensils.